inkognitro/oas-tszod-gen/README.md

 It requires the installation of the [Axios](https://axios-http.com/docs/intro) library in your code base and serves as a more widely supported alternative to the `FetchApiRequestHandler`.
 Some dependencies need to be installed for this type of request handler.
-For version information have a look at the `peerDependencies` in the `package.json` of this project.
+For the recommended version have a look at the `peerDependencies` in the `package.json` of this project.
 ```
 npm install axios --save
 ```